huggingface/chat-ui/README.md

 ## Setup

-The default config for Chat UI is stored in the `.env` file.
+The default config for Chat UI is stored in the `config/.env` file.
 You will need to override some values to get Chat UI to run locally.
-This is done in `.env.local`.
+This is done in `config/.env.local`.

-Start by creating a `.env.local` file in the root of the repository.
+Start by creating a `.env.local` file in the `conf` folder.
 The bare minimum config you need to get Chat UI to run locally is the following:

 ```env
 MONGODB_URL=<the URL to your MongoDB instance>